Craftingnerf/Documentation-Generator/README.md

 // @!G Grouping for the file (will be used once writing to files is done)
 // @!D 21/04/2025 (date)
 ```
-Some of the tags only allow for one entry
+Some of the tags only allow for one entry <br>
 A list of single string tags are the following
 ```
 Type              'T'